IceHe/lib/mac/setup-guide.md

     && brew link --overwrite graphviz
 ```

-NOTE : The pre-installed softwares may be outdated
+NOTE : The pre-installed softwares may be outdated,

-RECOMMEND to install and upgrade them via Homebrew again
+so RECOMMEND to install and upgrade them via Homebrew again

 ---